 — Curcumin, a compound found in the bright orange spice turmeric.

-— The leaves of the betel vine, a vine from a family of plants indigenous to southern Asia that includes pepper and kava.
+— The leaves of the betel vine, which come from a family of plants indigenous to southern Asia that includes pepper and kava.

 More from U.S. News